cthereallecter/Armorillose-Armory/README.md

 4. Enable the mod and restart tModLoader

 ## Crafting
-All items can be crafted at an Anvil or Work Bench using materials that drop from early-game enemies.

 ## Development
 This mod is open source and contributions are welcome.
 Please feel free to submit pull requests or issues on our GitHub repository.

 ## Credits
 - Created by C. Lecter